Bakit Lahat ng Gwapo may Boyfriend?

-Bakit Lahat ng Gwapo may Boyfriend? ("Why does every handsome guy have a boyfriend?") is a 2016 Philippine comedy-drama film directed by Jun Robles Lana, starring Anne Curtis, Dennis Trillo, Paolo Ballesteros.
-It was released on October 19, 2016, by Viva Films.
+Bakit Lahat ng Gwapo may Boyfriend? ("Why does every handsome guy have a boyfriend?") is a 2016 Philippine comedy-drama film directed by Jun Robles Lana and written by Denoy Navarro-Punio and Renei Dimla from Lana's story concept.
+The film stars Anne Curtis, Dennis Trillo, Paolo Ballesteros.

+A co-production of Viva Films and The IdeaFirst Company, it was released theatrically on October 19, 2016.

 Plot

 Kylie, a wedding planner, has had a string of boyfriends; unfortunately for her, all of them have turned out to be gay, including Benj, her first boyfriend.
 On the up-side, some of them have become her good friends.
 In fact, Benj became one of her best friends, on top of being a business partner in a mutual wedding-planning venture.
 Because of her "luck" (or "curse") with attracting specific men, she comes to believe that she will never find true love.
 Everyone she is attracted to will, seemingly, just come out as gay.
 This theory gets put to the test when she meets Diego, Benj's childhood best friend (and secret love), with whom she becomes quite smitten.
 Further egged-on by Benj, Kylie sets out to prove yet again that she's correct, only this time it is about Diego--who is engaged to be married to a beautiful, classy lady.
 Is he indeed another closet case?